Jump to Section/Student

 Lab Manager & Research Associate, MSc

 I have been a part of the Fraser Lab in some capacity since 2015.
 During my time here, I have had the great fortune of participating in many other students projects as a helper as well as conducting my own Master of Science project where I looked at the soil legacy effects of spotted knapweed.
 I also collected data for a variety of international projects, including PlantPopNet, HERBDIVNET, and BIODESERT to a small extent.
-While I enjoy collecting field data, I have a great amount of experience with data analysis and spatial modelling using open source tools.
+While I enjoy collecting field data, I have a great amount of experience with data analysis and spatial modelling using open-sourced tools.
 I defended my Master of Science in March, 2021 and I am now back at the Fraser Lab to assist with ongoing projects, as well as to help coordinate the large lab.
+In addition, I have developed and taught a new course titled “Ecological Modelling” where I guide students in the use of open-sourced software to develop complex regression and classification based geospatial models.

 Email: mcoghill@tru.ca